Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 AddBean.java

-In this class, we define all properties of the form that must be private and implements with the public by methods getters and setters.
+In this class, I defined all fields of the form that must be private and implemented with the public by methods getters and setters.

 package com.mvc.bean;